 Identify color-schemes and patterns, save them to your moodboard if you dig them.

 Also really importantly – ask outside people to send you images that they would connect to your music and style.
 Sometimes it’s surprising, what some people connect certain music to.
 It can open visual doors that you never even thought of setting a toe trough.

 Snowball through different profiles and stumble upon artists and people that share common visual styles.
 Remember – the most effective profiles are the ones that make it look easy and effortless, but only because they have their style down and work within the Dos and Donts of their own framework.

 3. Narrative is key

 One of the easiest ways to come up with creative photo-ideas is to build a narrative around a shoot.
-And I don’t mean some kind of tacky photo-story – try to think of narrative as a flow of context, be it surroundings, props etc.
+Not some kind of tacky photo-story – try to think of narrative as a flow of context, be it surroundings, props etc.

 Designate different areas within one shooting and work through them, trying out inside/outside moods, wandering around with certain props instead of resting within a rigid state.

 If your goal is to capture a sense of authenticity, try staying really close to elements of your daily routine – especially if you’re a DIY musician & producer you should stick to the things that inspire and form your work, even if they might be something completely banal like a plain backyard with picket fence.
-Move around your shoot like a daily routine and don’t try to fabricate something completely unobtainable – keeping it real might be your best bet!
+Move around your shoot like a daily routine.
+Don’t try to fabricate something completely unobtainable – keeping it real might be your best bet!

-I hope these ideas were helpful and maybe even de-mystified the process of creating solid photo-content.
-If you’re interested in more insights on musicianship and social-media, check out some other articles on our ForTunes blog!1 one already already liked this, but everybody needs a friend, so give us a <3
+We hope these photo tips for musicians were helpful and maybe even de-mystified the process of creating solid photo-content.
+If you’re interested in more insights on musicianship and social-media, check out some other articles on our ForTunes blog!2 join the family and show some love for this!